Media pack: Adrian Johnson.

 Education

 In 1997 earned a first class honours degree in English, Politics and Arts Management at De Montfort University, Leicester.
+In 2006 he was awarded a distinction for his MSc studies in Library, management and Information studies.

 He was Northamptonshire Libraries first and award winning Literature Development Officer in 1991 -'94.